ra559/cis106/_labs/Lab2_new.md

 ### Update and upgrade

 1. Open the terminal application and type the following command: <br> `sudo apt update && sudo apt upgrade -y`
 2. The terminal will prompt you to type your password.
 Nothing will be shown to the screen as you type.
+That is expected!
 3. This may take some time depending on your internet connection and the number of available updates.

 <p align="center" style="display:block"><img src="/assets/lab2/update_ubuntu.gif"/></p>

 ### Install Essential packages:

-1. Install the curl command which will then use to download a couple of script files. <br>`sudo apt install curl -y`
+1. Install the curl command which will then be used to download a couple of script files. <br>`sudo apt install curl -y`
 2. Use curl to download and run the following script: `essentials.sh`

 ```bash